Families of any size, affectionate owners, experienced owners

 - Clumber Spaniel Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Clumber Spaniel
+- Temperament & Intelligence of the Clumber Spaniel